Creatinq-Web-Development/OldWebsite/README.md

 ## Website

-The main website of this organization, will redirect to this site when entering.
+The old website of this organization, will redirect to this site when entering.

 ### Services